Publication Date: August 4, 2020

-Coffee shop owner Malcolm Tully wants a life with something to anticipate.
+In Diary of a Heretic by Kathleen Maher, coffee shop owner Malcolm Tully wants a life with something to anticipate.
 Everything is the same as it has been every day.
 He wants companionship and people saying things that should be said, but no one ever gives voice.
 When he vents his frustration to his baker Carlos, Malcolm never suspects how his life will change.
 All he wanted was a forum for people to talk freely, and suddenly he’s caught up in a whirlwind of bread blessings and audience attended éclaire glazing.
 He’s on a ride to the top that will open his eyes to the world around him.

 Continue reading Diary of a Heretic by Kathleen Maher

 Publication Date: October 26, 2012

 In The Other Guy by Cary Attwell, Emory James is left at the altar on his wedding day when his fiancé’s ex, The Good Looking Bastard, stops the wedding and sweeps her off her feet.
 Emory, The Other Guy, longs to just once be the Good Looking Bastard.
 If only he could be the heartbreaker instead of the heartbroken.
 When Emory goes decides to go alone on his honeymoon to Thailand, he pledges to be someone better than himself.
 He soon meets Nate, a photographer from San Francisco, who thinks Emory is pretty great just the way he is, but what will happen with the vacation is over and Emory heads home to Chicago?
 Can he go back to being The Other Guy?

 Continue reading The Other Guy by Cary Attwell

 Interview with Paulette Mahurin—author of The Persecution of Mildred Dunlap